-Discharging treated wastewater to the river is a consented activity under the right conditions, but in this case, the discharge was not in accordance with the consent.
+Although discharging treated wastewater to the river is a consented activity under the right conditions, when the river is low these types of discharges are invariably a breach of resource consent.

 Authorities at Regional Public Health and Greater Wellington Regional Council as well as iwi and community liaison group representatives have been notified.

-We have initiated a full incident response and investigation and the outcomes of this work will be released when completed.
+However, Wellington Water is committed to doing better with how wastewater discharges enter the environment and are working on options for this.
+A full incident response and investigation of the outcomes of this work will be released when completed.